woocommerce/woocommerce/docs/product-editor-development/how-to-guides/custom-field-tutorial.md

 To get started we would recommend reading through the [fundamentals of block development docs](https://developer.wordpress.org/block-editor/getting-started/fundamentals/) in WordPress.
 This gives a good overview of working with blocks, the block structure, and the [JavaScript build process](https://developer.wordpress.org/block-editor/getting-started/fundamentals/javascript-in-the-block-editor/).

 This tutorial will use vanilla JavaScript to render a new field in the product form for those that already have a plugin and may not have a JavaScript build process set up yet.
-If you wanted to create a plugin from scratch with the necessary build tools I recommend using the `@wordpress/create-block` script, we also have a specific template for the product form: [README](https://github.com/woocommerce/woocommerce/blob/trunk/packages/js/create-product-editor-block/README.md).
+If you want to create a plugin from scratch with the necessary build tools, we recommend using the `@wordpress/create-block` script.
+We also have a specific template for the product form: [README](https://github.com/woocommerce/woocommerce/blob/trunk/packages/js/create-product-editor-block/README.md).

 ## Creating a custom field